DollarBreak is reader-supported, when you sign up through links on this post, we may receive compensation. Disclosure.

 Best Buy

-Best Buy will remove appliances similar to those which you’ve purchased new through their stores for just $14.99.
+Best Buy will remove appliances similar to those that you’ve purchased new through their stores for just $14.99.
 They charge $99 for all other items.

 Lowe’s Home Improvement Stores